TRISTAN-ORF/RiboTIE/README.md

 ### Evaluating results

 The result table returned by RIBO-former contains a large number of the highest ranking predictions.
-When applying results for downstream processing, I recommend translated ORFs predictions for which:
+When applying results for downstream processing, I recommend selecting translated ORFs predictions for which:

-- the model output (`output`) is larger than 0.2
+- the model output (`output`) is larger than 0.15
 - start codons (`start_codon`) are near-cognate (*TG)

 Several plot functions are currently being developped that will give a visual exploration of the results.